Ghidorah, the Three-Headed Monster: Critical response

-On review aggregator Rotten Tomatoes, the film has an approval rating of 75% based on 12 reviews, with an average rating of 5.80/10.

-In a contemporary review of a double-bill between this film and Harum Scarum, Vincent Canby of The New York Times found Ghidorah, the Three-Headed Monster to be the better film of the two but found that it would appeal to fans of comic book culture and may interest social historians over what Canby perceives as Japan's fascination at destroying their homeland with monsters.
+Vincent Canby of The New York Times found Ghidorah, the Three-Headed Monster to be a better film than Harum Scarum (both films were bundled on a double-bill) but found that it would appeal to fans of comic book culture and may interest social historians over what Canby perceives as Japan's fascination at destroying their homeland with monsters.
 While Variety criticized the dubbing as "atrocious", they praised Honda's ability to incite cheers from audiences when the Earth monsters unite.

-From retrospective reviews, the American version was reviewed by Leonard Maltin who gave the film two and a half stars, calling it "one of the better Toho monster rallies”.
+Leonard Maltin awarded the film two and a half stars, calling it "one of the better Toho monster rallies”.
 Phil Hardy's book Science Fiction noted that the film's visual effects "are better than usual and the cast includes Okada (Mistakenly believing actor Eiji Okada to be in the film), best known for his performance in Resnais' Hiroshima Mon Amour (1959), as well as the brilliant Shimura, star of Kurosawa's Ikiru (1952)."

 Slant Magazine awarded the film three stars out of four and stated that the film "embodies much of what the popular monster films have come to be known for over the years: reptilian wrestling matches on a citywide scale, human drama paralleling the monster threat, rubbery creature effects, and the gleeful destruction of many a miniature architectural set piece."

 Film historian August Ragone called the monster effects "somewhat uneven," but added that "Tsuburaya still delivers a punch with the production's bountiful visual effects."

 Den of Geek ranked the film at number two in their 2019 ranking of the Shōwa Godzilla films, calling it a "superb entry" and describing the battle sequences as "classic."
-Screen Rant ranked it at number six on their list of the "Best Kaiju Movies Featuring Mothra", describing it's plot one of the more "whacky" entries within the genre.
+Screen Rant ranked it at number six on their list of the "Best Kaiju Movies Featuring Mothra", describing its plot one of the more "whacky" entries within the genre.
 Collider ranked the film number four on their Shōwa Godzilla list in 2022, praising the balance at depicting the monsters as genuine threats while expressing glee at their antics, calling such an approach one of the best "mixes" of the franchise's Shōwa era."